-And so, because older people have a higher risk of dying in general, they also have a higher of dying from Covid-19.
+And so, because older people have a higher risk of dying in general, they also have a higher risk of dying from Covid-19.

 Obviously you don’t want to increase the risk of you or your loved ones dying unnecessarily.
 But does this mean we should reduce all speed limits to 5mph so nobody ever dies in traffic accidents?
-Or ban sugary or fatty foods so nobody dies from heart disease?
+Or ban sugary and fatty foods so nobody dies from heart disease?
 Of course not!

 Good public health policy is in proportion to the risk it prevents and, now that we have more data on Covid-19, it is clear that the extremity of the policies is not in proportion to the severity of Covid-19.

 I’d even go further and suggest Sir David’s already reassuring analysis is overstating the risk of dying from Covid-19.
 In his article, which was written in March 2020, Sir David uses the Imperial College IFR numbers – numbers that are significantly higher than the more recent and more accurate CDC figures posted above.
 So, rather than packing a year’s worth of risk into a week or two, contracting Covid-19 might be more like packing 6 months worth of risk into a short space of time!
 Of course it’s possible you might die in the next 6 months, but do you let that paralyse you into staying home forever?

 And keep in mind this 6 month’s worth of risk only applies if you actually contract Covid-19 in the first place!